sherazc/icna/FaithfulPlanner/README.md

 # Faithful Planner

-Faithful Planner manage scheduling for organizations or events that do not have a predefined operation dates.

-It can be used for weekend clinics, weekend schools, conventions, volunteers management an event and many more...
+Faithful Planner manages, scheduling for organizations or events that do not have a predefined or regular operation dates.
+It can be used for weekend clinics, weekend schools, conventions, volunteer events and many more...

 These features makes it a diverse scheduling service.
 - Register an organization or an event.